Revisiting the integral form of Gauss' law for a generic case of electrodynamics with arbitrarily moving Gaussian surface: Gauss' flux-integral in electrodynamics

 where $q_{\text{in}}(t)=q_{\text{in}}^{(0)}+\triangle q_{\text{in}}^{(s)}(t,t_0)$ is the net charge inside the Gaussian surface $s(t)$ at any instant of time $t$ for $t>t_0$.
 Eqn.~(\ref{eqn11}) is the desired result for a generic non-static case of charges moving inside and outside an arbitrarily moving (expanding/contracting and deforming) Gaussian surface.
-By comparing Eqns.~(\ref{eqn11}) and (\ref{eqn5a}), we can safely say that it does not require any change in the original Gauss' law which was obtained without explicit use of the motion.
-The total amount of charges inside the moving surface $s(t')$ (for $t_0<t'<t$) has not been necessarily considered to be conserved for the derivation of Eqn.~(\ref{eqn11}).
-The total charge inside the moving surface would have been conserved if we had considered $I^{(s)}_{\text{in}}(t)=0$ for $t_0<t'<t$.
+By comparing Eqns.~(\ref{eqn11}) and (\ref{eqn5}), we can safely say that the original form of Gauss' law remains unaltered even in a generic non-static case.
+The total amount of charges inside the moving surface $s(t')$ has not necessarily been considered to be conserved for the derivation of Eqn.~(\ref{eqn11}).
+It would have been conserved if we had considered $I^{(s)}_{\text{in}}(t')=0$ for $t_0<t'<t$.

 Let us now consider a special case of the conservation of the total charge inside the moving Gaussian surface.
-It is interesting to note from Eqn.~(\ref{eqn11}) that, if the charges arbitrarily move inside the arbitrarily moving surface $s(t')$ and no current passes through it for $t_0<t'<t$, then we have $\triangle q_{\text{in}}^{(s)}(t,t_0)=0$ for $t_0<t'<t$.
+It is interesting to note from Eqn.~(\ref{eqn11}) that, if the charges arbitrarily move inside and outside the arbitrarily moving surface $s(t')$ and no current passes through it (i.e. $I^{(s)}_{\text{in}}(t')=0$) for $t_0<t'<t$, then we have $\triangle q_{\text{in}}^{(s)}(t,t_0)=0$ for $t_0<t'<t$.
 In such a special case, Eqn.~(\ref{eqn11}) takes the form

 It should be mentioned that the flux of the electric field through a part of the moving Gaussian surface $s(t')$ though changes in time for $t_0<t'<t$, the flux through the whole Gaussian surface, of course, does not change at all in such a special case.
-This special case\footnote{The case was made special in Ref.\cite{Rothwell} for the use of the continuity equation for the charges inside the moving surface.} was studied in Ref.\cite{Rothwell} without an explicit derivation.
-Eqn.~(\ref{eqn12}) is the same as that obtained in Ref.\cite{Rothwell}.
-Eqn.~(\ref{eqn12}) is also compatible with the previous study for the even more special cases of the uniform (relativistic) motion of a charge inside a static Gaussian surface and the accelerated motion of a radiating charge inside a static Gaussian surface \cite{Garcia}.
+Eqn.~(\ref{eqn12}) is compatible with the previous study for the even more special cases of the uniform (relativistic) motion of a charge inside a static Gaussian surface and the accelerated motion of a radiating charge inside a static Gaussian surface \cite{Garcia}.